 "UIO" redirects here.
 For other uses, see UIO (disambiguation).

 Mariscal Sucre International Airport[3] (Spanish: Aeropuerto Internacional Mariscal Sucre) (IATA: UIO, ICAO: SEQM) is an international airport serving Quito, Ecuador.
-It is the busiest airport in Ecuador and one of the busiest airports in South America.
-It is located in the Tababela parish, about 18 kilometres (11 mi)[4] east of Quito and serves as the largest hub for Avianca Ecuador and LATAM Ecuador.
+It is the busiest airport in Ecuador.
+It is located in the Tababela parish, about 18 kilometres (11 mi)[4] east of Quito, and because of its location it is also colloquially known as Tababela Airport.
+The airport currently serves as the main hub for Avianca Ecuador and the largest hub for LATAM Ecuador.
 It also served as the main hub for TAME, Ecuador's flag-carrier, before the airline was liquidated by the Ecuadorian government in 2020.[5]
 The airport opened in February 2013 and replaced the 53-year old airport of the same name.[6]
 The airport is named after independence leader Antonio José de Sucre.
-It is rated as the only 5-star airport in the Western Hemisphere by Skytrax.[7][8]
+It was the first 5-star airport in the Western Hemisphere as rated by Skytrax.[7][8][9]

 ^"Aeropuerto Mariscal Sucre - Home".
 Archived from the original on June 7, 2015.
 Retrieved June 6, 2015.